Not sure what to do in Cameron Highlands, Malaysia? Worry not, we were in your shoes once.

 Best Cheap Hotel in Cameron Highlands- Arundina Cameron Highlands

 Arundina Cameron Highlands is one of my favorite cheap hotels in Cameron Highlands.
 A non-pretentious hotel with comfortable rooms and a peaceful garden, guests will surely find themselves at ease.

 The rooms are well-equipped and most of them have a balcony that overlooks Tanah Rata, perfect for watching the sunset.
 Though it might appear that this hotel is far away from town, it is actually within a few-minute walk from the center of Tanah Rata.

 Privacy, comfort, convenience, price, all checked!

-If you are looking for a luxurious experience in Cameron Highlands, you must not overlook Cameron Highlands’ most impressive hotel: Century Pines Resort Cameron Highlands.
+If you are looking for a luxurious experience in Cameron Highlands, you must not overlook the region’s most impressive hotel: Century Pines Cameron Highlands Resort.

 A fancy hotel nestled into nature, Century Pines Resort has free breakfast, a well-equipped gym, large rooms, fancy decor, and very friendly staff.
 The hotel is also located a short 5-minute walk from the town center, so guests aren’t deprived of the action.

 Though if you were staying at the Century Pines Resort, you might be tempted to just stay in the hotel and indulge in luxury!

 When Is The Best Time To Visit Cameron Highlands